Breast Reduction Scars: Are Mammoplasty Scars Permanent?

 General Tips to Reduce Scarring After Breast Reduction

-• Do not scrub your scars as they get worse;
+- Do not scrub or scratch your scars as they get worse;

 How to Minimize Breast Reduction Scars?

 Right after reduction mammaplasty, the surgeon provides useful instructions on caring for your wounds on the days following the surgery.
-By following these instructions, your scars will heal better and be less apparent; however, you probably still need the following treatments to minimize your breast reduction scars:
+By following these instructions, your scars will heal better and be less apparent; however, you probably still need the following breast reduction scar treatments.

 Apply moisturizers and topical creams